Arko-Sengupta/Insta-Motion-Backend/README.md

 ## How It Works

-You Upload An Excel File With Instagram Post Data, And It Runs Sentiment Analysis On Every Caption And Comment Using A Pre-Trained RoBERTa Model.
+Upload An Excel File With Instagram Post Data, And It Runs Sentiment Analysis On Every Caption And Comment Using A Pre-Trained RoBERTa Model.
 It Also Crunches Profile-Level Statistics Like Engagement Trends, Sentiment Distribution, And Top Posts.

 ## Setup